watmildon/HighSchoolMascotMap/icon-info.md

 * noun-kiwi-bird-4453464 - kiwi by Lars Meiertoberens from Noun Project (CC BY 3.0)
 * noun-knight-6567383 - Knight by Dimitri Lupo from Noun Project (CC BY 3.0)
 * noun-knight-helmet-440140 - Knight helmet by parkjisun from Noun Project (CC BY 3.0)
+* noun-koi-fish-3890830 - Koi fish by Kevin from Noun Project (CC BY 3.0)
 * noun-liberty-bell-4360246 - Liberty bell by Angelica from Noun Project (CC BY 3.0)
 * noun-lion-5415959 - Lion by Thales Muller from Noun Project (CC BY 3.0)
 * noun-longhorn-skull-189289 - Longhorn Skull by Benjamin Harlow from from Noun Project (CC BY 3.0)